OneKey-Network/addressability-framework/mvp-spec/audit-log-requirements.md

 **Audit Log Owner** means a Contracting Party responsible to display the Audit Log Button and the Audit Log UI to the user.

-**Audit Log UI** means the webpage or a webpage section that displays all the Audit to the user.
+**Audit Log UI** means the webpage or a webpage section that displays all Audits to the user.

 **Contracting Party** means any party bound to an agreement containing these Model Terms and “**Parties**” shall be construed accordingly.